OSGeo/OSGeoLive-doc/doc/quickstart/ETF_quickstart.rst

 This Quick Start describes how to:

-  * navigate through the web applicattion
+  * navigate through the web application
   * start a test
   * monitor a test run
   * watch and manage test reports